BlueStaxks/Linear_Algebra_Matrix/README.md

 matrix_diagonalize()     // This function do brute force way to find all eigenvalues.

 matrix_diagonalize_fast()// This function do faster way to diagonalize. see document about Galois Field Matrix in this repository.
+(The document is not yet fully written)

 ---------------------